skip to Main Content

 Aerospace & Defense Hub

-With Davis Monthan Air Force Base as one of the region’s top employers, world-class aerospace and defense companies like Raytheon Missiles & Defense, Bombardier, Honeywell Aerospace, and World View Enterprises benefit greatly in Tucson’s economy.
+With Davis Monthan Air Force Base as one of the region’s top employers, world-class aerospace and defense companies like Raytheon, Bombardier, Honeywell Aerospace, and World View Enterprises benefit greatly in Tucson’s economy.

 Strategic Location